Home » Lead generation » 6 Crucial KPIs You Should Use When Doing Lead Generation

 The changes provide instant results.
 Make sure to check your analytics software frequently and keep your eyes peeled for the changes in the conversion rate.

 (Pro tip: Reviews and testimonials on websites are proven to improve conversion rates.
-Try Trustmary for free!)
+Sign up for the free version of Trustmary!)

 Average time on page is the next KPI you should monitor with an ongoing lead generation initiative.